James6350/simple_shell/README.md

 # simple_shell

 ## DESCRIPTION
 A simple shell created for Holberton School project.
-Partner project with @rdsim8589 &amp; @wintermanc3r Contact timothy.britton@holbertonschool.com or richard.sim@holbertonschool.com to correct errors or typos.
+Partner project with @James6350 &amp; @mainasploit Contact nziokamutua6350@gmail.com  or mainasploit@gmail.com to correct errors or typos.

 Simple_shell is an sh-compatible command language interpreter that executes commands from the stand input or from a file.